qgist/pluginmanager-qep/QEP.md

 1. QGIS Python plugins can not depend on Python packages.
 2. Python packages can not depend on QGIS Python plugins.

-From a technical perspective, both should be possible.
-It is not possible because QGIS established its own Python plugin package format and acts as a (limited) package manager.
-But there is one more missing link:
+From a technical perspective, there is no good reason why both should not be possible.
+The root cause of the current state of affairs can be found in the fact that QGIS established its own Python plugin package format and acts as a (limited) package manager independent of other Python package managers.
+But there is even one more missing link:

 3. The QGIS / OSGeo4W Windows installer does not contain a Python package manager (while in fact containing Python packages).

-The latter is leading to all sorts of problems and bizarr workarounds.
-A nice summary can be find in [this questions](https://gis.stackexchange.com/q/196002/13332) and its answers on stackexchange.
+In combination, all three missing links are leading to all sorts of problems and bizarr workarounds.
+A detailed summary can be fund in [this questions](https://gis.stackexchange.com/q/196002/13332) and its answers on stackexchange.

+If a plugin author wants to make a QGIS plugin depend on a Python package right now, there are the following options:

+- The desired Python package is part of the QGIS / OSGeo4W installer - OK
+- The desired Python package is NOT part of the QGIS / OSGeo4W installer:
+    - Do not use the desired Python package as a dependency at all: The plugin might become unfeasible or overly complicated.
+    - Copy the desired Python package into the source tree of the QGIS plugin (official recommendation of the QGIS community): Hard to maintain, leading to bloat, causing licensing issues, not always possible.
+    - Contacting the maintainers and asking for the inclusion of the desired package in *future* releases of QGIS / OSGeo4W (unofficial recommendation of the QGIS community): Plugin can be shipped to existing QGIS installations.
+QGIS users need to re-install QGIS if they want to use the plugin.
+    - Asking the users to install the desired Python package manually: Not many users can do it, even fewer are willing to do so.
+The process is not trivial as it usually requires to make pip work first.
+    - Building some kind of Python package install functionality into the QGIS Python plugin: Similar to the last option just a lot more risky.
+Blowing up a user's QGIS installation in the process is a real risk here.

 ## Currently Unsupported Use-Cases